ModeShape/quickstart/modeshape-clustering/README.md

 This quickstart provides Arquillian tests.
 By default, these tests are configured to be skipped as Arquillian tests require the use of a container.

-1. Make sure you have started the JBoss Server corresponding to `node1` as described above.
+1. Make sure you have started the JBoss Server corresponding to `master` as described above.
 2. Open a command line and navigate to the root directory of this quickstart.
 3. Type the following command to run the test goal with the following profile activated: